-On another day, we walked into Noosa National Park from the opposite entrance at Sunshine Beach, a short dfrom form Noosa, with sweeping views down the coast.
+On another day, we walked into Noosa National Park from the opposite entrance at Sunshine Beach.
+This short walk offered sweeping views down the coast.
 And we saw our first whale for the season breaching just off shore.

-Noosa Main Beach is one of the only north-facing beaches on the east coast of Australia, and becasue it’s sheltered with gentle waves it makes for a family friendly beach.
-The water is clear at a nice temperature, and the sand clean and soft.
+Noosa Main Beach is one of the only north-facing beaches on the east coast of Australia, and because it’s sheltered with gentle waves it makes for a family-friendly beach.
+The water is clear at a nice temperature, and the sand is clean and soft.

-There are much less people up this end and a quiet spot for the kids to play in the sand.
+There are much fewer people up this end and a quiet spot for the kids to play in the sand.